bbalganjjm/natural_js/html/naturaljs/gtst/gtst0300_en_US.md

 <p class="alert">To send parameters of type array[object], not object, to server, you must enable dataIsArray option.
 For more information about the dataIsArray option, refer to the [Default Options] tab in the <a href="#cmVmcjAyMDQlMjRDb21tdW5pY2F0b3IucmVxdWVzdCRodG1sJTJGbmF0dXJhbGpzJTJGcmVmciUyRnJlZnIwMjA0Lmh0bWw=">Communicator.request</a> document.</p>
 5. After saving, display the message using the N.notify component.
 <p class="alert"><strong>rowStatus</strong> property is created when the value of input element is changed or data is changed by cont.grid.val () method.
 The rowStatus value can be one of "insert", "update", or "delete". <strong>insert / update / delete on the server can be handled with the rowStatus value</strong> defined in each row data object.
-6. Click the Retrieve button to retrieve the changed data again.
+6. Click the Search button to retrieve the changed data again.

 After deploying the source files created so far to the web server and accessing **/index.html**, if the following screen is displayed, it is a success.